csbaxter/docs/filter/README.md

 - The function `grayscale` should take an image and turn it into a black-and-white version of the same image.
 - The function `sepia` should take an image and turn it into a sepia version of the same image.
 - The `reflect` function should take an image and reflect it horizontally.
+- The `upsidedown` function should take an image and flip it vertically.
 - Finally, the `blur` function should take an image and turn it into a box-blurred version of the same image.

 You should not modify any of the function signatures, nor should you modify any other files other than `helpers.c`.

 ## Walkthrough